-Resources for faculty are compiled and updated by the dean’s office.
+Resources for faculty and adjunct faculty are compiled and updated by the dean’s office.
 Please contact the dean’s office for assistance should you not find what you need or have any questions.

 Course webpage: (links to Academic Calendar and course search)

-Beginning in spring term 2014-15, all United courses are required to use Moodle Grade Book.
+All United courses are required to use online Moodle Grade Book.
 The seminary uses Moodle course management software for grading, to offer course websites, online discussion boards and to enable peer-sharing of student work.